NancyQuris/nancyquris.github.io/_pages/about.md

 ---

 <p align="justify">
 Hello!
-I am a PhD student at the School of Computing, National University of Singapore (NUS).
-I am advised by Prof <a href='https://www.comp.nus.edu.sg/~whsu/'>Wynne Hsu</a> and Prof <a href='https://www.comp.nus.edu.sg/~leeml'>Mong Li Lee</a>.
+I am a PhD student at the School of Computing, National University of Singapore (NUS), advised by Prof <a href='https://www.comp.nus.edu.sg/~whsu/'>Wynne Hsu</a> and Prof <a href='https://www.comp.nus.edu.sg/~leeml'>Mong Li Lee</a>.
 I am passionate about developing <b>robust models that generalize and adapt to out-of-distribution data</b>, and leveraging AI to <b>solve healthcare challenges with real-world clinical data</b>.
 </p>

 <p align="justify">